abraham-leal/ccloud-schema-exporter/README.md

 ````

 Golang isn't candid on runtime lookup of implementations of interfaces, so in order to make this implementation to the tool you must register it.
-To register your implementation, go into `cmd/ccloud-schema-exporter/ccloud-schema-exporter.go` and modify the following map:
+To register your implementation, go into `cmd/ccloud-schema-exporter/ccloud-schema-exporter.go` and modify the following maps:

 ````
+var customSrcFactory = map[string]client.CustomSource{
+	"sampleCustomSourceApicurio": client.NewApicurioSource(),
+	// Add here a mapping of name -> customDestFactory/empty struct for reference at runtime
+	// See sample above for the built-in sample custom source that is within the client package }
 var factory = map[string]client.CustomDestination{
 	"sampleCustomDestination": client.NewSampleCustomDestination(),
 	// Add here a mapping of name -> factory/empty struct for reference at runtime